stephanebachelier/superapi/README.md

 The idea of this object is to provide some generic headers.
 As an example superagent does not set the header `X-Requested-With` which is often needed to be set with the value of `XMLHttpRequest`.

-This the default headers can be:
+Thus the default headers can be:

 ```
 {